cliffhall/node-multi-server-chat/README.md

 When a server instance receives an update from a peer about an individual user's connection status, it amends its internal list of users.
-It then updates all its connected clients with the new user list.
+It then updates all its connected clients with the new aggregate user list.

     Received update from peer: server-1
     Replacing user Anna in list for peer: server-1